 Current welcome offer: Earn 60,000 Membership Rewards points after spending $4,000 within the first six months.
 The card normally comes with 35,000 points after spending $4,000 in three months.
 You’ve got twice the time to earn nearly twice the points.

 Earning: The Amex Gold Card earns bonus points on a well-rounded portfolio of purchases.
 It accrues four points per dollar at restaurants, including takeout and delivery in the U.S., as well as on up to $25,000 per calendar year in spending at U.S. supermarkets (then one point per dollar after that).
 When you’re ready to start traveling again, you can earn three points per dollar on flights booked either directly with airlines or through AmexTravel.com.
 It earns one point per dollar on everything else.

 Other perks: Cardholders can take advantage of up to $10 per month (so $120 per year) in statement credits when using their card to pay for orders from delivery services like Grubhub, Seamless, and Boxed, as well as participating Shake Shack locations (enrollment required).
 The Amex Gold Card will also provide members with up to $10 per month in Uber Cash that can be used in the U.S. on Uber Eats orders or Uber rides (enrollment required).
-Cardholders can also enroll before December 31, 2021, for 12 complimentary months of an Uber Eats Pass, a monthly subscription that waives delivery fees on grocery orders over $30 in select markets, and on restaurant orders over $15, which are also eligible for a five percent discount.
 Finally, the card does not charge foreign transaction fees and provides a few travel and purchase protections.

 Annual fee: $250 (see rates and fees)

 One of the most popular rewards credit cards of all time, the Chase Sapphire Preferred is a new sign-up bonus at the moment.